Bake or Break

 Total Time 25 minutes

-This double chocolate pudding is made with cocoa powder and bittersweet chocolate for a supremely rich flavor.
+This homemade chocolate pudding recipe is made with cocoa powder and bittersweet chocolate for a supremely rich flavor.
+It's ultra-creamy and so easy to make!

-3 jars of chocolate pudding with whipped cream
+Three jars of chocolate pudding topped with whipped cream,

 Ingredients